onbloc/adena-wallet/FIREFOX.md

   and the tab stays open — the reported dead button; after `closeCurrentSurface()` the tab closes on Start.
 The same `window.close()` *does* close the tab in Chromium (verified over CDP against the Chrome dist), which is why the breakage is Firefox-only.
+- The add-wallet landing screen was inspected with the rebuilt add-on in a fresh profile: the "Hardware Wallets" entry renders disabled with "Hardware wallets like Ledger are not supported in Firefox." and clicking it does not navigate, while "Standard Wallets" and "Advanced Setup" stay enabled.